rhyslwells/Data-Archive/content/standardised/Data Observability.md

 ---
+aliases: []
+category:
+date modified: 27-07-2025
+tags: ["#data_orchestration", data_management]
 title: What is Data Observability?
-tags:
-  - "#data_orchestration"
-  - data_management
-aliases: []
 ---
 Data observability refers to the continuous monitoring and collection of metrics about your data to ensure its [[Data Quality]], reliability, and availability.